MrMimic/MEDOC/README.md

 # MEDOC (MEdline DOwnloading Contrivance)

-More information about MEDOC on OMICTools website and on MEDOC's publication on arXiv:
+More information about MEDOC on OMICTools website or on MEDOC's publication on arXiv:

 * https://arxiv.org/abs/1710.06590